-Similarly, N represents the "congestion-free" capacity of a lane of traffic.
+Similarly, N represents the “congestion-free” capacity of a lane of traffic.
 Once the number of cars grows beyond this number, the time-on-road increases proportionally to the number of cars in the lane.
-The number A represents the amount by which the time on road increases in response to one additional car on the road.
+The number A represents the amount by which the time on the road increases in response to one additional car on the road.

 Due to this being a computer model, we introduce the notion of a tick.
 This serves two main purposes: